LostByteSoft/ConvertAACtoAC3/readme.md

 		Create m3u in subfolder only.
 	creator playlist all music here.sh
 		Takes all mp3 find in subfolder and create m3u here.

 ![Screenshot](picture_5.png)

+	Only one or two files are created, in the folder you specified. m3v are sorted by file name.

 ![Screenshot](picture_6.png)

 	creator playlist mp3 m3u.sh